fergalcob/gamesdirect/README.md

 ## App Goals

-Game|DB is a primarily Django based project, part of the Code Institute Project Portfolio 4.
-The aim of this site is to allow users with an interest in gaming a space to discover new games and share their own favourites.
-The site is intended to foster a community through its use of collections shared by users and by the users being able to interact through the use of reviews/comments.
+GamesDirect is a primarily Django based project, part of the Code Institute Project Portfolio 5.
+The aim of this site is to allow users with an interest in gaming a storefront to purchase games from a number of the current most popular platforms.
+I have integrated this project with both Stripe and Mailchimp to enhance the e-commerce offerings available through the site via newsletters and allowing for direct purchases to be made through the storefront using Stripe Checkout.

 ### Site Strategy